Evaluations of topological Tutte polynomials: Unifying the combinatorial interpretations

 A vertex state at a vertex $v$ of a $4$-regular graph arises from a partition, into pairs, of the half-edges incident to $v$.
 If $(u,v)$ and $(w,v)$ are two non-loop edges whose half edges are paired at the vertex $v$, then we replace these two edges with a single edge $(u,w)$, which, in the case of a cellularly embedded graph, lies in an $\varepsilon$-neighbourhood of the original two edges.
 In the case of a loop, we temporarily imagine an extra vertex of degree two on the loop, carry out the operation, and then remove the temporary vertex.
 After this is done for all pairs in the partition at $v$, the resulting configuration is called a {\em vertex state} at $v$.
 If $G$ is an embedded graph and $G_m$ is its canonically checkerboard coloured medial graph then we may distinguish among the vertex states at $v$ as in Figure~\ref{c1.vstate.f2}.
 We call the three vertex states a {\em white smoothing}, a {\em black smoothing}, and a {\em crossing} as defined in the figure.
 The white smoothing and black smoothing are known collectively as {\em smoothings}.

-A {\em graph state} of a 4-regular graph $F$ is a choice of vertex state at each of its vertices.
+A {\em graph state} of a 4-regular graph $F$ is a choice of vertex state at each of its vertices, which results in a set of curves.
+The number of these curves is the number of components of the state.
+If $F$ has no vertices, and so is either empty or a collection of free loops, then its unique graph state is just itself.
 We let $\mathcal{S}(F)$ denote the set of graph states of $F$.
 A graph state $s$ consists of a set of disjoint closed curves, and we refer to these as the {\em components} of the state, denoting the number of them by $c(s)$.